MEN OF THE MOUNTED

 As told by the Donaldsons, in-laws to McCall he tried to get “Men of the Mounted” syndicated in the United States.
 He submitted his idea to King Features who told him they already had an idea from Zane Grey; they weren’t interested.
 McCall always believed his idea for which he had no copy write protection in the U.S. was stolen by King Features.
 McCall has justification for his suspicions.
 The team of Zane Grey writer and Allen Dean illustrator only began a Sunday page for “King of the Royal Mounted” in February 1935 two years after “Men of the Mounted” had begun with the Evening Telegram and about one year after it had appeared in the U.S. market as a Big Little Book.
 “King of the Royal Mounted” did not appear as a daily strip until March 1936.

 Nevertheless there are significant differences between McCall’s “Men of the Mounted” and King Feature’s “King of the Royal Mounted”.
 Essentially “King of the Royal Mounted” is a U.S. Marshall wearing a red serge jacket.
 He is the American ideal of the lone lawman/vigilante focused on conquering the forces of evil and only incidentally in protecting the vulnerable.
 Even the name “King” denotes a kind of superior being in control of his surroundings.
 Compare that with McCall’s “Men” which denotes more human individuals working in teams to prevent harm befalling others.
-It is obvious that McCall got the tradition of the R.C.M.P. right while the King Feature missed the mark.
+It is obvious that McCall got the mythos of the R.C.M.P. right while the King Feature missed the mark.

-“Men of the Mounted” ended in the February 16, 1935 edition of the Evening Telegram (note the coincidence with the entry of “King of the Mounted” into the market).
+“Men of the Mounted” ended in the February 16,1935 edition of the Evening Telegram (note the coincidence with the entry of “King of the Mounted” into the market).
 It seems that McCall concluded that a cartoon strip for the Canadian market alone was not viable.
-Within a few months he had a new strip “Robin Hood and Company” published and in the international market.
+Within a few months he had a new strip “Robin Hood and Company” published in the international market.
 For this strip he partnered with Charlie Snelgrove another Telegram illustrator.
 Harry Hall in turn went on to produce a humorous strip “News ‘n Nonsense” published in the Evening Telegram.

 Anglo American was collapsing and so it is virtually impossible to say if we have the full colour record of “Men of the Mounted”.
 The only thing that can be said with certainty is that “Men of the Mounted” and the titles listed below are the minimum.
 Anglo American then went out of business and “Men of the Mounted ended its long and varied career.